 Yes, we want there to be more to life than this.
 We want to make a difference.
 We want it to matter that we lived.

-Every hero’s journey requires a separation from what’s already known and routine.
+Every hero’s journey includes a separation from what’s known.
 It’s an opportunity to separate from any aspects of ourselves that we no longer want.

 There’s no reason for us to continue being something any longer than it takes us to recognize that it’s not what we want anymore.
 We’re creative beings, and we can change our lives to what we want them to be.
 Here’s what it will take though.
 We’ll need to be single-minded.
 Nothing else can be more important, and nothing can stand in the way.

-That’s the new attitude required to act in a different way when we’re facing everyday situations that have been drawing a habitual response from us.
+That’s the new attitude required, in order to act in a different way when we’re facing everyday situations that have been drawing a habitual response from us.
 That’s the level of expectancy it takes to separate from the old and discover something new, about ourselves and about life.

-In daily life, the threshold requires us to make decisions about whether to go forward – or whether to stay resigned to a job that stinks, or whether to give up on an unmanageable teenager, or whether to divorce an impossible partner.
+The threshold asks us to make decisions about whether to go forward – or whether to stay resigned to a job that stinks, or whether to give up on an unmanageable teenager, or whether to divorce an impossible partner.

-And the biggest decision – the one that will determine everything else in our lives, including our health, relationships, career and finances – is whether to be oppressed by life.
-Or instead, decide to live joyously and fearlessly, even in the face of life’s everyday challenges.
+And the biggest decision – the one that will determine everything else in our lives, including finances, health, career, and relationships – is whether to be oppressed by life.
+Or instead, to decide to live joyously and fearlessly, even in the face of life’s everyday challenges.

 There will be guardians on the path, supernatural aid that will prepare us in some way for the trials ahead.

 It may take the form of an intuitive hunch, which will require turning the volume down on our mind and body and being willing to receive answers from inside.
 We’ll need to let go of the belief that we must figure everything out logically, and open to a greater intelligence that we’re already a part of.